German Antarctic Expedition (1938–1939): Expedition

 The Expedition reached the Princess Martha Coast on January 19, 1939, and was active along the Queen Maud Land coast from 19 January to 15 February 1939.
 In seven survey flights between January 20 and February 5, 1939, an area of approx. 350.000 km2 was photogrammetrically mapped.
 Previously unknown ice-free mountain ranges, several small ice-free lakes were discovered in the hinterland.
 The ice-free Schirmacher Oasis, which now hosts the Maitri and Novolazarevskaya research stations, was spotted from the air by the pilot Richard Schirmacher (who named it after himself).

 At the turning points of the flight polygons, 1.2 m long aluminum arrows, with 30 cm steel cones and three upper stabilizer wings embossed with swastikas were supposedly dropped in order to establish German claims to ownership (which, however, was never raised).
 Through flight complications, those marker were only dropped once.
 During an additional eight special flights, in which Ritscher also took part, particularly interesting regions were filmed and taken with color photos.
 The team flew over an area of about 600.000 km2.

 Around 11,600 aerial photographs were taken.
 Biological investigations were carried out on board the Schwabenland and on the sea ice on the coast.
 However, the insufficient equipment did not allow sled expeditions to the ice shelf or landings of the flying boats in the mountains.
 All explorations were carried out without a single member of the expedition having entered the inner territory.

 The region between 10 ° W and 15 ° E was named New Swabia (Neuschwabenland) by the expedition leader.
-In the meantime, the Norwegian government had found out about the German Antarctic activities after the wife of the deputy expedition leader Ernst Herrmann had informed Norwegian geologist Adolf Hoel.
+In the meantime, the Norwegian government had found out about the German Antarctic activities after the wife of the deputy expedition leader and geologist, Ernst Herrmann had informed, by mistake, Norwegian geologist Adolf Hoel, via a phone call.
 On January 14, 1939, the Norwegian government declared the entire sector between 20 ° W and 45 ° E Norwegian territory (Queen Maud Land) without defining its southern extent.

 On February 6, 1939, the expedition embarked on its return voyage, left the coast of Antarctica and carried out oceanographic research in the vicinity of Bouvet Island and Fernando de Noronha.
 In addition, there was a secret military assignment to explore the islands of Trindade and Martim Vaz for use as potential future naval bases.
 The landing crew was shipwrecked in a small bay and had to be rescued.
 On April 11, 1939, the Schwabenland arrived in Hamburg.